How Does Health Insurance Work ?

 Online Renewal

-• Visit your insurance provider’s official website and tap on the health insurance renewal option.
+◦ Visit your insurance provider’s official website and tap on the health insurance renewal option.

-• Enter the policy number or registered mobile number and the required details.
+◦ Enter the policy number or registered mobile number and the required details.

-• Select a suitable payment option, such as debit card, credit card, or net banking, and make the payment.
+◦ Select a suitable payment option, such as debit card, credit card, or net banking, and make the payment.

 Offline Renewal

 You can also renew your health plan offline by paying premiums via cheque or demand draft.
-If you are paying through cheque, fill in the payee and premium amount correctly.
+If you are paying through a cheque, fill in the payee and premium amount correctly.
 You must also write your policy number on the back of the cheque.

-Make sure you renew your health insurance before or within the grace period to prevent policy lapse.
+Make sure you renew your health insurance before or within the grace period to prevent a policy lapse.

-The following are the factors that affect health insurance premiums —
+The following are the factors that affect health insurance premiums:

 1. Sum insured: